followmyutopia/devextreme-documentation/api-reference/20 Data Visualization Widgets/BaseWidget/1 Configuration/onIncidentOccurred.md

 * **widget**
 Contains the name of the widget that produced the error or warning.
 * **version**
-Contains the currently used version of the ChartJS library.
+Contains the currently used version of the DevExtreme library.
 <!--/fullDescription-->
 <!--typeFunctionParamName1-->e<!--/typeFunctionParamName1-->
 <!--typeFunctionParamType1-->object<!--/typeFunctionParamType1-->